danielmartling/Leaflet.NauticalScale/README.md

 # Leaflet.NauticalScale
-Extension to the Leaflet Scale control that shows nautical miles.
+Extension to the Leaflet Scale control that adds nautical miles.

 ## What it does